 The corrected proportions (using the standard continuity correction (x + 0.5)/ (n + 1)) allowed stable probit estimation, avoiding zero and complete response values.
 The probit transformation of the corrected proportions was used to fit a linear regression against EMS dose.

-Picture 1 : Effect of Dose on Number of Affected Seeds and Corrected p Values
+(Rename either as figure/graphs) Picture 1 : Effect of Dose on Number of Affected Seeds and Corrected p Values

 Probit analysis of the EMS treatments revealed a sharp dose response relationship.
 At lower concentrations (0.5% EMS), only about 5% of the treated individuals were affected, whereas complete mortality was observed from 1.5% EMS onwards.
 The fitted probit regression line indicated a steep slope, suggesting that small increments in EMS concentration resulted in disproportionately higher mortality.
 The lethal dose (LD₅₀), i.e., the concentration at which 50% mortality occurred, was estimated at approximately 1.00% EMS.
 This indicates that the EMS treatment exhibits a narrow range between sub-lethal and lethal concentrations, with LD₅₀ falling close to the 1.0% treatment level.
 The treatment P0T2D2 could be the possible LD50.